isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 #### Note

-Moving computation to copmile time doesn't mean you should manually perform computation.
+Moving computation to compile time doesn't mean you should manually perform computation.
 That's the the work of the optimizer.
 The following two lines produce the same assembly in all modern compilers:

     auto one_plus_two = 1 + 2; // original code